$348 Find Cheap Flights from Africa to District of Columbia

 • How far in advance should I book a flight from Africa to District of Columbia?

-To get a below average price on the flight from Africa to District of Columbia, you should book around 2 weeks before departure, which saves you about 9% compared to booking last minute.
-For the absolute cheapest price, our data suggests you should book 26 weeks before departure.
+To get a below average price on the flight from Africa to District of Columbia, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 13 weeks before departure.

 • How many cities have direct flights to District of Columbia?

 From Africa, there are direct flights to District of Columbia from 7 cities.
-The city with the most direct flights is Casablanca, with 15 direct flights each week.
+The cities with the most direct flights are Accra and Casablanca, both with 9 direct flights each week.

 • How many direct flights to District of Columbia are there each day?

-There are around 6 direct flights from within Africa to District of Columbia every day.
-Most flights (37%) depart in the afternoon.
+There are around 7 direct flights from within Africa to District of Columbia every day.
+Most flights (45%) depart at night.

 • How many direct flights to District of Columbia are there each week?